Article Generation Guide for "Why Our Rivers Are Polluted?" Series

 Identify the learning goal:

-- Is it showing geography? → Consider multimedia/maps
+- Showing geography? → Consider custom multimedia map

-- Is it engaging reflection? → Consider interactive component
+- Engaging reflection/quiz? → Consider custom interactive component

-- Is it testing understanding? → Consider quiz/reveal cards
+- Testing understanding? → Consider custom quiz/reveal component

 -